WeipingFu/QGEval-anonymous/README.md

 }
 ```

-The average annotation scores of each QG system over eight dimensions are shown in the below table.
+The average annotation scores of each QG system over 7 dimensions are shown in the table below.
 | **Systems**                | **Flu.** | **Clar.** | **Conc.** | **Rel.** | **Cons.** | **Ans.** | **AnsC.** | **Avg.** |
 |-----------------------------|----------|-----------|-----------|----------|-----------|----------|----------|-----------|
 | M1 - Reference              | 2.968    | 2.930     | **2.998** | 2.993    | 2.923     | 2.832    | **2.768** | **2.916** |